 As an employee you might work for a stable, horse racing organizations, or horse breeders.
 Both options offer pros and cons – but as a new farrier, working as an employee would be recommended if you can secure a position.

-Unfortunately, there is no official resource to help us understand how much a farrier makes.
+Unfortunately, there is no official resource to help us understand how much a horse farrier’s salary is.
 In doing some digging, we did find a few resources that can help you understand the earning potential.

 How much you earn will be dependent on whether you work as a self-employed farrier or an employed farrier.